idmillington/undum/docs/src/API.md

 As stated previously, the game identifier doesn't have the same requirements as any other identifier in Undum, you can use any characters to make up your game ID.

+### Version Number

+The version number is a string of text that indicates what version of the content is in the file.
+There is no set format for this version text, so you can use any scheme that suits you.
+I have used the "major.minor" approach.

+Like the Game ID, this value is used to make sure that saved games don't clash.
+If you change you content, then previous saved games may not work correctly.
+By updating the version number, you allow the player to be notified of this directly, rather than suffering a silent crash.
+The effect of this is that you don't need to update the version number if you make a change to something that doesn't alter the structure of the game.
+If you just change some text, for example, or add an extra action that merely outputs a piece of description.

 ### Situation List